tinhnh2/Qmix/README.md

 Options:

-•	model: Type of the mixture site rate model, i.e., 4M (the gamma distribution) or 4X (the distribution-free scheme).
+•	model: Type of the mixture site rate model, i.e., M (the gamma distribution) or X (the distribution-free scheme).

 •	cor: The Pearson correlation threshold used to stop the model estimation process.
 The default value is 0.99